asheroto/Chocolatey-Package-Updater/README.md

 #### Example using url and url64:

+This method corresponds to the [example-package-url-url64](example-package-url-url64) example package.

 ```powershell
 # Set vars to the script and the parent path
 $ScriptPath = Split-Path -Parent $MyInvocation.MyCommand.Definition